-- Blow dry compressed air (max 7 kgf/cm2, 7 bar, 100 psi) from inside along pleats.
-Next blow air from outside along pleats, then blow from inside again. - (2) Replace element if it is dirty, clogged or damaged. - \ Always keep clean condition for the air cleaner element so that it can avoid from increasing in harmful contents of the exhaust emission and black smoke.
+- (1) Blow dry compressed air (max 2 kgf/cm2, 30 psi) from inside along pleats.
+Next blow air from outside along pleats, then blow from inside again. - (2) Replace element if it is dirty, clogged or damaged. - Always keep clean condition for the air cleaner element so that it can avoid from increasing in harmful contents of the exhaust emission and black smoke.